==> All of us do it (and smell it)

-For reasons that will become more evident when we look at the causes of farting below, I would therefore argue that when a dog farts more than twice in one hour, then this is a point of concern.
+For reasons that will become more evident when we look at the farting causes below, I would therefore argue that when a dog farts more than twice in one hour, then this is a point of concern.

 Basically the same holds true for us humans.
-This is my understanding from the incredibly helpful book from Dr. Wes Jones who showed why excess gas and straining and diarrhea (and all in between) actually are signs of constipation - and how the right fiber diet can cure all these GI problems (for humans), plus countless seemingly unrelated diseases!
+This is my understanding from the incredibly helpful book from Dr. Wes Jones who showed why excess gas and straining and diarrhea (and all in between) actually are signs of constipation - and how the right fiber diet can cure all these GI problems (for people), plus countless seemingly unrelated disorders.